 - Partial weightbearing (PWB) in boot - Progressive weight bearing in boot, using crutches/walker, starting with 25% weight and increasing by 25% every 3-5 days until fully WB in boot - Use a scale if available to estimate weight bearing.
 Put most of your weight on the crutches and opposite leg, then load the scale with the operative leg until it reads 25% of your weight.
-This is a rough guide that should be used for the first 3-5 days, then increase to 50%, etc - When you hit 75%, begin to use one crutch in the OPPOSITE arm - With therapy, avoid passive inversion of the foot-this will stretch out the repair that was done - Continue DF/PF AROM - Gastroc/soleus stretching in seated, passively and HEP - Soft tissue mobilization and scar desensitization as needed
+This is a rough guide that should be used for the first 3-5 days, then increase to 50%, etc - When you hit 75%, begin to use one crutch in the OPPOSITE arm.
+Transition to regular shoe, initially inside the house and then with outdoor activities.
+Progress to FWB, likely with use of ASO brace.
+Wear ASO ankle brace (or similar) when you start walking outside, as well as for any sports/activities that involve uneven ground or cutting motions for 6 months. - Range of Motion Exercises: PRN.
+Continue DF/PF AROM.
+With therapy, avoid passive inversion of the foot-this will stretch out the repair that was done.
+NO PASSIVE INVERSION.